 You'll also want to invest in a pair of proper hiking boots as the ground in Joshua Tree is full of loose stones and slippery rocks that require shoes with good grip.

-Be sure to have an insulated water bottle on hand to keep you cool and hydrated while you explore.
+Have an insulated water bottle on hand to keep you cool and hydrated while you explore.

 Half of the fun of camping in Joshua Tree is all of the photo opportunities you'll have.
 Pack a functional but stylish outfit to wear for dinner around sunset and snap some Instagram-worthy pictures during golden hour.
 For a desert-chic look, pair a linen jumpsuit with an oversize denim jacket and wide-brimmed fedora.